Rishabeshwarar

 Rishabheswara

-Siva and Uma on their own would have been referred to as Umashaita.
-If their son, Skanda, is standing in between them, then they are Somaskanda.
-Here riding Shiva’s vahana they are referred to as Rishabeshwara.
+Siva and Uma, on their own, would have been referred to as Umashaita.
+If their son, Skanda, is standing between them, then they are Somaskanda.
+Here, riding Shiva’s vahana, they are referred to as Rishabeshwara.

-The vigraha depicts a processional scene, as the Vigraha include the vahana.
-The Vahanas tend to be made of different material, usually lighter material, than that of Utsavmurthis.
+The vigraha depicts a processional scene, as the vigraha includes the vahana.
+The Vahanas tend to be made of different materials, usually lighter materials, than those of Utsavmurtis.

-This is probably a pilgrim pice and meant for home worship.
+This is probably a pilgrim piece and meant for home worship.

-Below is a Rishbeshwarar mural from Thanjavur Brihadeeshwara temple.
+Below is a Rishbeshwarar mural from Thanjavur Brihadeeswara temple.

 Rishabeshwar

-10 Feb 2020: TVMalai Raja pointed out this Vigraha is better known as Rishabaruda Moorthy.
-The distinction is Moorthy is used when Siva is with his consort Parvati and Eshwara when he is on his own.
+10 Feb 2020: TVMalai Raja pointed out that this Vigraha is better known as Rishabaruda Moorthy.
+The distinction is that Moorthy is used when Siva is with his consort Parvati, and Eshwara when he is on his own.

 Sharing my passion